gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/install.md

 Right after installing OpenOCD, or updating to a new version, it is necessary to inform Eclipse where the binaries were installed.
 If OpenOCD was installed in the default location, Eclipse has a mechanism to autodetect the most recent version, but this mechanism sometimes fails, and manual path setting is necessary.

-To set the path, first exit Eclipse, and start it again, to allow the autodetect mechanism to give it a try:
+To set the path, first exit Eclipse, and start it again, to allow the autodetect mechanism to give it a try.

 - in the _Eclipse_ menu, go to **(Window →) Preferences** → **MCU** → **Global OpenOCD Path**